 Happily, this negative reputation is gradually receding and a new picture is emerging.
 Pioneering travellers are also trickling back to this corner of West Africa to rediscover the country’s many charms.

 In some ways, nothing has changed.
-Locally known as ‘Sweet Salone’, Sierra Leone is still one of the friendliest countries in West Africa.
-The smiling people and relaxed attitude are characteristic of this small nation.
-Wherever you go, and whomever you meet, you’ll be greeted with open arms as though you were already part of the family.
+Known locally as ‘Sweet Salone’, Sierra Leone remains one of the friendliest countries on the continent.
+The smiling people and relaxed vibe are characteristic of this small nation.
+Wherever you go, and whomever you meet, you’ll be greeted as though you are part of the family.

 Another thing you will notice in Sierra Leone is the abundance of wildlife.
 From hippos, forest elephants and chimpanzees, to bountiful birds and exotic insects, Salone is a dream ticket for nature enthusiasts.
 Pack your binoculars.

 It’s also paradise for sun-seekers.
 In fact Sierra Leone’s gorgeous sandy beaches are considered by many to be the best in West Africa.
 Combine this with the country’s off-the-beaten track feel, welcoming people, and awe-inspiring scenery, and it’s easy to see why ‘Sweet Salone’ is being vaunted as an up-and-coming destination for intrepid travellers.